sergzach/telext/README.md

 # telext
 A small and extendable library to create telegram bots with minimum customization.

+It's easy to add new methods to `TelegramCustomApi` according to fast-growing https://core.telegram.org/bots/api.

 ### A simple example of "echo" bot

 ```python